Tapret

 We will analyze each of these scenarios in depth in the next paragraphs.

-In this first scenario, a Taproot Output Key Q consisting only of an Internal Key P and no Spending script path is reported below:
+In this first scenario, we start with a Taproot Output Key Q consisting only of an Internal Key P and no Spending script path:

 +---+ +---+ +---+ +---+